cescoffier/vertx-openshift-it/README.md

 ## SockJS service proxy
 Integration tests for sockjs-service-proxy module (RPC-like application).

-If this test fail on `SockJSProxyIT.initialize:34`  please try to change [selenium/standalone-chrome](https://hub.docker.com/r/selenium/standalone-chrome/) version by maven property:
+If tests fail on `SockJSProxyIT.initialize:34` try to change [selenium/standalone-chrome](https://hub.docker.com/r/selenium/standalone-chrome/) version by maven property:
 * `chrome.selenium.image.version`.
-  * Default value this property is set to `latest`
+  * The default value this property is set to is `latest`
-  * Latest known working version on openshift is `3.14.0-europium`
+  * Latest known working version on OpenShift is `3.14.0-europium`

 ## SSO Auth